 Sorting Algorithm of Evil: Averted.
 The Warlock Lord, the series first Big Bad, is also the most individually dangerous.
 Some of the other villains come close to being the same level of threat, but not one of them manages to eclipse him.
 As late as "High Druid", Grianne calls him the greatest evil the Four Lands had ever known.

 Squishy Wizard: Thoroughly averted by the Druids, and most villainous magic users, who tend to be tougher than normal people, with Bad Ass, Kung-Fu Wizard, Determinator and (for the villains) Large and in Charge being common traits.
 The Wishsong's users are much closer to the ideal, although before you can hit them you have to go through their magic, which is not an easy proposition.

-Tangled Family Tree: The Leah, Ohmsford, Elessedil, and Boh family trees have all crossed and crisscrossed a time or two at this point, creating a situation where, distantly or otherwise, Everyone Is Related.
+Tangled Family Tree: The Leah, Ohmsford, Elessedil, Creel and Boh family trees have all crossed and crisscrossed a time or two at this point, creating a situation where, distantly or otherwise, Everyone Is Related.
 Even Allanon is connected to this tangle, as a descendant of his foster sister Mareth married into the Leahs.

 Take Up My Sword: Druids are prone to this.
 Bremen does it to Allanon, Allanon to Brin, and Walker to Grianne.

 The Theme Park Version: The Four Lands start out as a dumbed-down version of Middle-earth, but the series gets better after the first trilogy.
 It now has its own mythology, a very different backstory, several places that weren't mentioned in the first series, and generally doesn't resemble Middle-Earth all that much at all.

 Title Confusion: Shannara is not the name of the world the books are set in; it is the name of an Elven royal family.